 - 33% say they spend less

 Given that someone might drive across town to save $0.10 per gallon of gas, this seems to be a golden opportunity for utilities to tout the extremely low price of electricity as a fuel.
-And somehow that message isn’t being relayed to EV drivers, so it’s unlikely that potential buyers have this information.
+Yet that message isn’t being relayed even to current EV drivers, so it’s unlikely potential buyers are getting the information.